AndroidPatch/APatchDocs/docs/apm-guide.md

 In all scripts of your module, please use `MODDIR=${0%/*}` to get your module's base directory path; do **NOT** hardcode your module path in scripts.

-:::tip DIFFERENCES WITH MAGISK AND KERNELSU
+::: tip DIFFERENCES WITH MAGISK AND KERNELSU
-You can determine if the script is running in APatch by using the `APATCH` environment variable, if it is running in APatch, this value will be set to `true`.
+You can determine if the script is running in APatch by using the `APATCH` environment variable.
+If running in APatch, this value will be set to `true`.
 :::

 ### `system` directory {#system-directories}